thursby/waynethursby.com/pages/home.md

 ---
-title: This is ostensibly the home page.
+title: Ostensibly the home page
 date: 2019-03-20T21:00:00.000Z
 permalink: /
 navtitle: Home
 tags:
   - nav
 ---
-Here you are.
-But should you have come?

-## This site might entertain or inform you
+## You are on a website.
-It's impossible to know which, really, and so I will only warn you that either or both of these things may occur.
+You have been warned.
+Now that we have that out of the way, I must warn you that this particular website may entertain, inform, delight, or annoy you.
+It's really not possible to know which at this point, and so I find it only fair to warn you that one or more of these these things may occur.

 At this point you should know: